 This income percentile calculator contains 2017 income brackets for the United States for all individual earners in the workforce.
 Enter an annual income and we’ll estimate where it fell in US income brackets.
-Data is from the March 2017 Current Population Survey, and income data is measured for full-year 2016 (January to December).
+Data is from the March 2017 Current Population Survey, and income data is full-year 2016 (Jan to Dec).

-We’ve also displayed these brackets (in tabular form) in our income bracket article.
-To compare income by age, we have an individual income by age calculator.
-For households instead (with the full dataset, not a subset), see the income by household calculator.
+Also see our income bracket article.
+By age, we have an individual income by age calculator.
+For households (with the full dataset) see the income by household calculator.
 On the net worth side, we have a net worth bracket calculator and a net worth percentile by age calculator.

 Who Are the 1% in America in 2017?